 “[Standup] was where I realized my voice is, like, questioning myself,” he says, sitting at the bar afterwards, no drink in front of him.
 “When I think about how my comedy would grow, it would be that I would be more real with my own hypocrisy.”
 The same goes for Ramy, if it gets a second season; he would like to go deeper, to push Ramy Hassan to confront himself more profoundly.
 Reflecting back on his first season, I ask if there are ways in which he surprised himself.
 Where he’d thought he was more self-aware than he actually was.
 Youssef is silent for a few seconds.
 “I personally am surprised by how sexually charged [the show is],” he says.
 “I look back and I’m like, ‘Oh yeah, huh.’
 It’s not like that was the plan.
 That’s what came out.”

 But it’s the kind of conversation he always knew he wanted Ramy to start.
 The intention was there, embedded in the choking scene.
-“It’s almost like I wanted to make a scene so that we would have sex with each other,” he tells me.
+“It’s almost like I wanted to make a scene so that we [Muslim men and women] would have sex with each other,” he says.
 “So that we could be with each other, and so that we would have a chance at building families together.”